I wrote this post to show you how to create a WordPress blog simply and quickly.

-The next steps from now on are to choose a theme for your blog, customize the appearance, download some plugins and other actions that will be the subject of an upcoming post.
+The next steps from now on are to choose a theme for your blog, customize the appearance, and download some plugins and other actions that will be the subject of an upcoming post.

 This step-by-step was intended to explain in detail how to create a blog using WordPress as a content manager.

-If you have any questions or errors during installation, you can share with us by writing a comment below.
+If you have any questions or errors during installation, you can share them with us by writing a comment below.